obewan/SMLP/README.md

 8. The `learning_rate` (`-r` parameter) should be small enough to have a fine training but big enough to be efficient, a value of 0.01 is recommended with the mushroom example.
 9. Increasing the hidden neurons per hidden layers `hidden_size` (`-d` parameter) and the hidden layers count `hiddens_count` (`-c` parameter) will make the neural network more complex and the training will go slower.
 Using just one hidden layer with 10 neurons is fine with a simple dataset like our mushroom example.
 10. You can specify the running mode with the `mode` option (`-m` parameter):
-    - Predictive: use an inputs file (without outputs) to predict the outputs.
-This requires an imported and trained network.
+    - Predictive: This mode uses an input file to predict the outputs.
+If the input file contains output columns, the predicted CSV outputs will replace them without modifying the original input file.
+Please be mindful of the parameters (input_size, output_size, output_ends).
+If the input file does not contain output columns, pay close attention to the input_size parameter.
+This mode requires a network that has been imported and trained.
     - TestOnly: Test an imported network without training.
     - TrainOnly: Train the network without testing.
     - TrainThenTest: Train and then test the network (default mode).